 - QuintCareers.com Top 10 Best Job Search Sites

-2. Because job search engines have such large databases and contain so many listings that are irrelevant to you that would take time to sort through, the best thing to do is to set up a personal search agent to do the hunting for you.
+2. Now that you’ve spent time above just exploring the Web, get efficient by setting up a personal job search agent to do the hunting for you.
 My favorite site for doing this is Indeed.com.
 Personal agents can email you when job postings are published that match specific criteria that you tell it.
 You can search by job title, keywords in the job description, and/or geography.
 Try experimenting with different searches to discover which criteria cause you to receive the best job postings for your needs.

 It is also a good idea to do a search using a term like…